 Stoney’s proposed ordinance wasn’t introduced to the City Council for nearly a month after he announced it, and it didn’t pass until April 27.
 Also, the final ordinance wasn’t clear-cut amnesty.
 It stipulated that restaurants had to apply to participate in the program, something DeRoche wasn’t aware of.

-It also required that restaurants be current on their meals tax payments through April 20 — a month after the amnesty program was announced, something else DeRoche didn’t know.
-Further, if restaurants were behind on payments — or considered behind — they had to go to City Hall to sort it out.
+It also required that restaurants be current on their meals tax filings through April 20 — a month after the amnesty program was announced, something else DeRoche didn’t know.
+Further, if restaurants were behind on payments — or considered behind — they had to go to City Hall to get on a repayment plan.
 But City Hall was closed for most operations until June 1.

 “I tried to go online to submit my tally without payment but was unable to do so.
 I ended up going to the city in June to settle everything up only to be told that because I didn’t file I was ineligible for the program,” she said.
 “So not only am I paying the full amount of my back taxes, but they have factored in all the fees I owe them for getting on the payment plan.
 You cannot win, and I for one am tired of trying.”